dwslab/jRDF2Vec/README.md

 *(1) Full Vocabulary*<br/>
 jRDF2vec is compatible with the <a href="https://github.com/mariaangelapellegrino/Evaluation-Framework">evaluation framework for KG embeddings (GEval)</a>.
-This framework requires the vectors to be present in a text file.
+The latter framework requires the vectors to be present in a text file.
 If you have a gensim model or vector file, you can use the following command to generate this file:

 ```
 java -jar jrdf2vec-1.1-SNAPSHOT.jar -generateTextVectorFile ./path-to-your-model-or-vector-file